ustream/api-docs/_posts/android/1.0.0/README.md

 ### Step 1: Create credentials for your mobile app

-The SDK requires the use of a **Ustream Player SDK key**, which is validated whenever the SDK communicates with IBM Video Streaming streaming servers.
+The SDK requires the use of a **IBM Video Streaming Player SDK key**, which is validated whenever the SDK communicates with IBM Video Streaming streaming servers.
 The sample application contains a sample SDK key which you can use for testing.
 The sample SDK key can only be used to play content on the test channel(s) also used in the sample app.

-Before you can download and start using the _Ustream Player SDK for Android_ for playing content from your own channel(s), you will need to register the **Key Hash** of every app in which you will integrate the _Ustream Player SDK for Android_ at Ustream.
+Before you can download and start using the _IBM Video Streaming Player SDK for Android_ for playing content from your own channel(s), you will need to register the **Key Hash** of every app in which you will integrate the _IBM Video Streaming Player SDK for Android_ at IBM Video Streaming.
-Every registered application will have its own _Ustream Player SDK key_.
-Although there is a provided SDK key for the sample app's sample content, you still need to register your **Key Hash** at Ustream.
+Every registered application will have its own _IBM Video Streaming Player SDK key_.
+Although there is a provided SDK key for the sample app's sample content, you still need to register your **Key Hash** at IBM Video Streaming.
 This will ensure that you can build the sample project using your own certificates.
-Every time you create an instance of the `UstreamPlayerFactory` you have to use your **Ustream Player SDK key**.
+Every time you create an instance of the `UstreamPlayerFactory` you have to use your **IBM Video Streaming Player SDK key**.

 #### Generate your Key Hash